google/rba/README.md

 ## What is Regression Based Attribution?

 RBA is an approach to measuring digital media performance via econometric models built in open source code (SQL, Python, R).
 This methodology does not utilize user level data, thus making it privacy safe and durable through 3P cookie deprecation.
+RBA sits between Marketing Mix Models (MMM) and Multi-Touch Attribution models (MTA) - as it is more granular than MMM but does not rely on cookies.

 RBA can answer questions including: